grafana/loki/docs/sources/logql/_index.md

 Captures are matched from the beginning or the previous set of literals, to the end or the next set of literals.
 If a capture is not matched, the pattern parser will stop.

+Literals can be any sequence of UTF-8 characters, including whitespace.

 By default a pattern expression is anchored at the start, this means if the expression start with literals, the log line must also start with the same set of literals.
 You can use `<_>` at the beginning if you do not want to anchor your expression at the start.